tonyyxliu/CUHKSZ-CSC4005/docs/Cluster & Slurm User Guide.md

     <td>
       number of nodes on which to run
       <br/>
-      <strong>Max Limit: 1 for both Debug and Project partitions</strong>
+      <strong>Max Limit: 2 for Debug partition and 4 for Project partition</strong>
     </td>
   </tr>
   <tr>